sakaicontrib/docker-sakai/README.md

 =====

 Generally put stuff in /opt/* and put scripts that are used by docker in /opt/scripts (should be more unixy and change to /opt/bin)

+If the files don't seem to be appearing inside the docker container make sure your working inside your home folder.